 Many were disheartened when Olive Garden pulled out their capellini pomodoro.
 Who wouldn’t be?
 It was one of their freshest pasta dishes, and everyone loved it.
 Just because it’s off the Olive Garden menu, doesn’t mean you can’t recreate it at home.
 You heard it right, we’ve got a delicious recipe for pasta pomodoro that will blow your socks off!
 It tastes amazingly similar to Olive Garden, and it’s incredibly easy to make.
 And we’ve got the perfect pomodoro sauce that goes brilliantly with it!

-What is Pomodoro Sauce?
+What is Pasta Pomodoro?

 Now that you know what builds this fresh tomato pasta, let’s take a closer look on the actual Olive Garden Capellini Pomodoro.

-How Olive Garden Makes It
+How Olive Garden Makes Their Pasta Pomodoro

 It is no secret that Olive Garden makes the freshest dishes for their customers.
 And they kept their word on that when it came to their capellini al pomodoro.
 Here’s why.

 Their pasta is not cooked-to-order, but rather pre-cooked in the morning to al-dente.
 They don’t salt their pasta as well, because they trust that their delicious sauces will do the flavoring for them!
 And we have to agree.
 You can never go wrong with a pomodoro sauce as fresh as Olive Garden’s.
 And that speaks volumes for every other pasta sauce they’re cooking up in the kitchen.